Animal Crackers (2017 film): Theatrical

 The film had its world premiere in competition at the Annecy International Animated Film Festival on June 12, 2017.

-The film was originally set to be released on April 28, 2017 by Relativity Media, however, a financial crisis within the company prevented them from releasing the film.
-It was then set to be released on September 1, 2017 by upstart film studio Serafini Releasing before they also shut down.
+The film found it difficult to find a distributor in North America.
+It was originally set to be released on April 28, 2017, by Relativity Media, however, a financial crisis within the company prevented them from releasing the film.
+It was then set to be released on September 1, 2017, by upstart film studio Serafini Releasing before they also shut down.
 A few months later, in November 2017, it was announced that Entertainment Studios would distribute the film worldwide.
 In April, Sava posted on Facebook that the film was set for a release date of August 10, 2018.
 The deal with Entertainment Studios was dropped in June 2018.

-Eventually, the distribution rights were bought by Netflix and the film was released on July 24, 2020 on the platform.
+Eventually, the distribution rights were bought by Netflix and the film was released on July 24, 2020, on the platform.
 It was the second-most streamed film on its opening weekend.

 Home media

-The film will be released on digital and on-demand on April 18, 2023 by Lionsgate.
+The film was released on digital and on-demand on April 18, 2023, by Lionsgate and Gravitas Ventures.
+Allied Vaughn would later release the film on DVD and Blu-Ray on October 3, 2023.
+These releases were not authenticated or approved by director Scott Christian Sava, and are presumed to be licensed through investor Mayday Productions or another unknown outside entity.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 64% based on 22 reviews, with an average rating of 6.00/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 22 reviews, with an average rating of 6.00/10.
 It had a critical consensus which read: "Animal Crackers is far from the most distinctive animated fare, but its wacky humor and zippy speed make it a decent diversion for younger viewers."
-On Metacritic, the film has a weighted average score of 60 out of 100 based on 5 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 60 out of 100 based on 5 critics, indicating "mixed or average" reviews.

+In Annecy 2017 movie review, Jordan Mintzer of The Hollywood Reporter states that the story is "mostly predictable directions despite the limited pleasure of seeing those mighty morphin power crackers in action."
+He also noted that the filmmakers seem to have "put more thought into the livelihood of their snacks than they did into the main characters, who mostly come across as stock cartoon types."
+Overall, he stated about the film could be considered "passable enough, though it's far from the level of Sausage Party or Cloudy With a Chance of Meatballs, to name some other edible animation tales."
+Peter Debruge of Variety Magazine wrote that it's "uniquely suited to the medium of animation, considering that live action (even heavily CG-embellished live action) simply wouldn't support all those dramatic transformations […] and the wonderfully anthropomorphic behavior each of those species requires."
+He also wroted that the film "asserts its own identity, combining some of the most distinctive voices with an ensemble of personality-rich, sequel-ready characters.
+And best of all: Absolutely no animals were harmed in the making of this film."